-If you are looking to maintain a traditional atmosphere within your bathroom, consider the Brenton Horizontal Designer Column.
-These white column radiators are built from the finest quality steel materials, which means that they’ll last a great deal of time, and provide your bathroom with ample warmth.
+If you are looking to maintain a traditional atmosphere within your bathroom, take a look at some of our favourites below.
+These column radiators are built from the finest quality steel materials, which means that they’ll last a great deal of time, and provide your bathroom with ample warmth.

 You have the option to hook up these traditional radiators to your central heating system or wire in some electrics.
 Alternatively, you could go for the dual fuel system, which allows you to alternate between central heating and electric.